asim90m/test_ubc_sg/README.md

 # DoujinCI
+Note: in the current state, this doesn't work with shared runners because DCP runs out of RAM.
+So, the only way to use this magic is to set up Docker and gitlab-runner which is not easy, especially since Docker Desktop hates Windows in my experience.

 Automated pipeline to decensor doujins with bars or mosaics using modified versions of natethegreate's HentAI and deeppomf's DeepCreamPy.
 Provide a link or 6-digit id to the pipeline, and it will spit out decensored images in the artifacts of the pipeline job.